 I posted this recipe for roasted Brussels Sprouts & Broccoli with Maple Dijon Vinaigrette a couple years ago and decided to take some new pictures when I made it this time around.
 This is such a delicious way to prepare Brussels sprouts, one of my favorites.
 If you’re a brussels sprouts hater, you just might find out you like this recipe…afterall it has BACON… or not, if you’re vegan/vegetarian!

-I made a few minor changes to the recipe by using white balsamic vinegar and added some whole grain mustard to the vinaigrette.
-But I didn’t stop there.
 I thought bacon would be a nice addition to this dish.
 I mean really, who doesn’t love bacon?
 And let me tell you, it was great!
 But, if you choose to eat a vegan/vegetarian diet, by all means leave off the bacon.
 It’s still fantastic!
 You could use just brussels sprouts and no broccoli, or just broccoli and no sprouts.
 My mom likes to add sweet potatoes and dried cranberries.
 I’m thinking this is one of those whatever you like kind of vegetable dish, because I’ll say it again…it’s all about the vinaigrette!
 I even used this vinaigrette on green beans the next night and loved it on them too!

 - 1 16 oz. bag brussels sprouts

 - 1 14 oz. bag broccoli florets (or use a head of broccoli and cut into florets)

 - 4 strips thick cut bacon, diced (omit for vegan/vegetarian)